 The Klagenfurt Landhaus

-Since it was built (1574-1591), the Klagenfurt Landhaus has been the representative symbol of Carinthia's federal independence.
-On non-constituency days there is more to be seen in this magnificent Renaissance building than "just" the Great Baroque Hall of Coat of Arms, including, amongst others, the plenary assembly hall of Carinthia's federal parliament.
+Since it was built (from 1574 to 1591), the Klagenfurt Landhaus has been the representative symbol of Carinthia's federal independence.
+On non-constituency days visitors to this magnificent Renaissance building can see not only the large baroque Coats of Arms Hall but also the assembly room of Carinthia's state parliament.

-It is justified to claim Klagenfurt's Landhaus, along with Porcia Castle in Spittal/Drau, as one of Carinthian's most important profane Renaissance buildings.
-Typologically, the Klagenfurt Landhaus is in line with a whole series of Landhaus buildings, which were erected or enhanced around the same time throughout the Hapsburg Empire.
-Comparisons are made with the Graz Landhaus in particular, for two reasons: the almost coinciding time of their construction and the name of one master-builder: Johann Anton Verda (1550-1600).
-Even though work at the Klagenfurt Landhaus started in 1574 under the Carinthian master-builder Hans Freymann, it was Verda who, lured away from his work on the Graz Landhaus to Klagenfurt's Landhaus in 1581, finished construction in 1594.
+It is generally acknowledged that Klagenfurt's Landhaus, along with Porcia Castle in Spittal/Drau, is one of Carinthian's most important secular Renaissance buildings.
+Typologically, the Klagenfurt Landhaus is one of a series of Landhaus buildings erected or enhanced around the same time throughout the Habsburg Empire.
+Comparisons can be made with the Graz Landhaus in particular, for two reasons: the very similar time of each building's construction and the same master builder - Johann Anton Verda (1550-1600).
+Although work at the Klagenfurt Landhaus started in 1574 under the Carinthian master builder Hans Freymann, it was Verda who, lured away from his work on the Graz Landhaus to Klagenfurt's Landhaus in 1581, finished the construction in 1594.

-Therefore, the visitor to the Klagenfurt Landhaus will not only come across historical rooms, such as the the Great Hall of Coat of Arms, which is adorned with 665 historical coats of arms of the Carinthian Estates executed by Carinthia's Baroque painter Josef Ferdinand Fromiller (1693-1760), who also illustrated the walls and the ceiling of this room with frescos of local and federal history.
-Furthermore the Great Hall displays the so-called "Prince's Stone", an antique Roman headpiece of a column that played an important ceremonial role in the investiture of the Duke of Carinthia during the middle ages.
+Visitors to the Klagenfurt Landhaus will enter the large baroque Coats of Arms Hall, adorned from 1740 onwards with 665 historical coats of arms of the Carinthian estates executed by Carinthia's Baroque painter Josef Ferdinand Fromiller (1693-1760).
+He also illustrated the walls and the ceiling of this room with frescos of events from local and national history.
+Moreover, the Great Hall displays the so-called "Prince's Stone", an antique Roman headpiece of a column that played an important ceremonial role in the investiture of the Duke of Carinthia in the Early Modern Times (post-Renaissance).

-From the Great Hall the visitor proceeds to the Plenary Assembly Hall of the Carinthian federal parliament.
-The wall behind the governing board is decorated with a modern artwork in the geographical shape of Carinthia, the "Kärntenwand" by Karl Brandstätter.
-Above is the so-called "Abstimmungsfresko/Fresco of the Carinthian Plebiscite" by Swibert Lobisser.
+From the Great Hall the visitor proceeds to the assembly room of the Carinthian local government.
+The wall behind the seats of the steering committee is decorated with a modern work of art in the geographical shape of Carinthia: the "Kärntenwand" by Karl Brandstätter.
+Above it is the so-called "Abstimmungsfresko" (Fresco of the Carinthian people's referendum) by Swibert Lobisser.
 It dates from 1928 and heroically depicts events on the subject of the defence of Carinthia from 1918 to 1920 and its people's referendum.
 Lobisser was a passionate supporter of National Socialism.
-Following the Nazi annexation of Austria of 1938, he was commissioned to immediately add certain scenes to his fresco that link events of the Carinthian defense chronologically as well as ideologically with the Nazi leadership almost immediately after the Anschluß/Austrian annexation in 1938.
-After the war, by order of the British allies, the 1938 additions were painted over after the war on the orders of the Allies.
+Following the Nazi annexation of Austria of 1938, he was commissioned to immediately add certain scenes to his fresco that link events of the Carinthian defence chronologically and ideologically to Nazi control.
+These 1938 additions were painted over after the war on the orders of the Allies.
 The heroic "Abstimmungsfresko", however, remains.

-The Minor Hall of Coat of Arms with its "only" 298 coats of arms - as in the Great Hall a work by the Carinthian Baroque painter Josef Ferdinand Fromille - completes the public tour to the Klagenfurt Landhaus.
+The small Coats of Arms hall with "only" 298 coats of arms - once more by the Carinthian baroque painter Fromiller - completes the public tour of the Klagenfurt parliament building.